 Embryo implantation after IUI is a crucial step for having a successful pregnancy.
 Signs of successful implantation after IUI are mainly cramping and spotting.
 You need to understand symptoms of embryo implantation after IUI procedure to consult your infertility specialist about successful occurrence of pregnancy.

 If you are planning to undergo Intrauterine Insemination or IUI procedure then you must be trying to conceive since a while now.
 It is common nowadays as more and more women are turning to these methods.
 And a good way to understand this process is to know that this procedure is designed as a replica of natural conception process only with the twist that sperms are artificially injected in the Fallopian tubes.

-2- You should avoid strenuous activities, which require high intensity exercises after IUI.
-It is also recommended after IVF procedure.
+2- You should avoid strenuous activities, which require high-intensity exercises after IUI.
+It is also recommended after the IVF procedure.
 Your ovaries might be slightly proliferated, tender and needs to be protected if you have taken fertility medications for stimulating ovulation.
-It will keep the internal temperature low for providing better environment for implantation.
+It will keep the internal temperature low for providing a better environment for implantation.
 Bathing or swimming is not advised after IUI as there are chances of infection, which can be introduced through immersion in water.

 Following IUI, it is observed that:

 - Women have a vaginal discharge.
 There is nothing to worry about it.
 It is not IUI leakage but cervical mucus, which dislodged during the procedure.